intel/tcf/doc/03-server-setup.rst

   password would have to be in a test script so it can be entered, so it would make no sense).

+See mode details on how to :ref:`automate with kickstart
+<kickstart_install>` the creation of an image.

 .. _ttbd_pos_network_config:

 POS: Configuring networks